Tuesday, June 21 –

 This program is open to current undergraduate and graduate students from UCSB or other institutions by application only.

-The Carsey-Wolf Center’s Coastal Media Project is a new nine-week intensive environmental media production and documentary studies program.
-Working in teams, students from a wide variety of backgrounds will produce content including short documentary films that focus on our coastal environment.
+The Carsey-Wolf Center’s Coastal Media Project is a nine-week intensive environmental media production and documentary studies program.
+Working in teams, students from a wide variety of backgrounds produce short documentary films that focus on our coastal environment.
 This twelve-credit program is designed to expand the way vital stories are told.
-It will train students to be thoughtful and informed environmental media makers with knowledge of documentary modes and a toolbox of possibilities for creative intervention, including hands-on training with state-of-the-art equipment.
-The program will culminate in an end of summer film premiere in UCSB’s Pollock Theater.
+It trains students to be thoughtful and informed environmental media makers with knowledge of documentary modes and a toolbox of possibilities for creative intervention, including hands-on training with state-of-the-art equipment.
+The program culminates in an end of summer film premiere in UCSB’s Pollock Theater.
+Visit this page to learn about the 2022 Coastal Media Project films.

 photo credit: Alex Nye